Travel Inspo: Greece

 The kind of blues that make you feel wide awake and grateful. 🌊💙

-We had a standout meal at Glafkos Taverna right on the sea, the kind of dinner where you linger for hours, letting conversation drift and the sky turn pink.
-Paros felt like exhaling.
+We had a standout meal at Glafkos Taverna right on the sea, the kind of dinner where you linger for hours, talking, eating, and watching the sky turn pink.
+Even as we left, I was already thinking about coming back.

 Eusebio Ceramics Paros